6 Application Mistakes Exterior Painters Make

 Priming Raw Wood

 With so many competing paint labels, it’s no surprise that some people, including painters, get preliminary priming concepts wrong.
-Exterior raw wood must always be primed with the appropriate exterior grade primer to promote a proper bond.
+To promote a proper bond, exterior raw wood must always be primed with the appropriate exterior grade primer.

 Merely painting over raw wood without priming will cause paint to blister and peel prematurely.
 However, several so-called “professional painters” often get this simple concept wrong.